Rik Emmett: Career

 Due to a production error by Gil Moore and Mike Levine on Triumph's first album, Emmett changed the spelling of his first name to "Rik" rather than have the album recalled or cause confusion with fans.

 Although he is best known as a rock guitarist, his playing style incorporates rock, blues, jazz, classical, bluegrass, and flamenco techniques.
 Similarly, his songwriting and discography demonstrate his ability to employ and blend multiple genres.
 In April 2005, he won the Canadian Smooth Jazz Award for Guitarist of the Year.

 Emmett is also a proficient singer, splitting lead vocal duties of Triumph with Gil Moore.
 Emmett's voice also has a noticeable resemblance to that of Geddy Lee of Canadian progressive rock band Rush, leading to the band's sound sometimes being compared to that of Rush.

 In 2007, Emmett joined former Triumph bandmates Gil Moore and Mike Levine for their induction into the Canadian Music Industry Hall of Fame.
 On Sunday April 6, 2008, at The 2008 JUNO Awards, Triumph was inducted into the Canadian Music Hall of Fame by the Canadian Academy of Recording Arts and Sciences (CARAS).

 As a result of positive audience response to their dual guitar work in live shows, Emmett and guitarist Dave Dunlop formed the duo Strung-Out Troubadours.
 In 2007, they won 'Album of the Year' and 'Group/Duo of the Year' at the Canadian Smooth Jazz Awards, where they were the most heavily nominated act.
 Both were also nominated for 'Best Guitarist'.

 Emmett's 2018 tour with Dunlop may prove to be his last, citing an interest in retirement, or at least an extended break.

-As of January 2019, Emmett is on hiatus from touring.

 Emmett revealed that he is being treated for prostate cancer in 2024.
 He also has developed arthritis in his hands.

+Starting in April 2026 Emmett joined fellow Triumph bandmates Gil Moore and Mike Levine along with Phil X, Todd Kerns and Brent Fitz to kick off Triumph's 50th anniversary tour "The Rock & Roll Machine Reloaded" tour.